Hypercubed/kroz/readme.md

-# The Forgotton Adventures of Kroz
+# The Forgotten Adventures of Kroz

 ## Introduction